ConGan98/FS25_CowBreedsRLRM/README.md

 ## Installation
 Place `FS25_CowBreedsRLRM.zip` in your mods folder.

+if adding to existing save game, please refresh the animal dealer in settings to get new breeds to so up striught away or weight some in game days.

 ## License
 This mod is released under GPL-3 license.
 See the [LICENSE](LICENSE) file for details.